-Increased orexin expression and activation was observed in females compared to males.
+Increased orexin expression and activation were observed in females compared to males.

 Orexin is called the "vigilance" hormone.

-Evolutionarily, you could see how there might be a gender difference importance there!
+Evolutionarily, you could see how there might be a gender difference in importance there!

 We'll look at how CBD affects orexin directly below (very exciting).